Nadine Labaki: Actress

-Nadine Labaki started acting in short films during the early 2000s.
+Labaki started acting in short films during the early 2000s.
 She starred in Zeina Durra's The Seventh Dog.
 The work won the audience award at the Circuito Of Venice International Short Film Festival in 2006.

 In 2006, Labaki starred in "Bosta," a Lebanese musical comedy.
-The film was a box office success, outgrossing "Harry Potter and the Goblet of Fire."
+The film was a box office success, outgrossing "Harry Potter and the Goblet of Fire" in Lebanon.

 In the same year, Labaki acted in her first feature film, Caramel.

 Labaki starred in Stray Bullet, directed by Georges Hachem in 2010.

 She appears in the Moroccan production Rock The Casbah, directed by Laila Marrakchi, alongside actors Hiam Abbas and Lubna Azabal.

 She has also performed in her films Where Do We Go Now? and Capernaum.

 Labaki often casts herself in her movies.
 She feels, "When I act with the people I cast, they feel more comfortable.
 I like to improvise a lot, and when I am in the film, it's like directing the scene from the inside."

 Jury

-In 2021, she was selected as jury member at 11th Beijing International Film Festival for Tiantan Awards.
+In 2021, she was selected as a jury member at the 11th Beijing International Film Festival for the Tiantan Awards.